 Through the rest of our journey, I couldn’t stop eating these cookies.
 They were huge and I just kept breaking off pieces as I fell deeper and deeper in love.
 I needed these salted caramel oatmeal cookies in my life.
 Of course, my brain started piecing together potential recipes so I could make my own at home.

 Over the last few months, I have been making these cookies over and over, tweaking them a little each time and I think I hit the jack pot.
 I tried different types of cookie bases, different amounts of oatmeal and caramel, with caramel extract and without, different sizes, and different kinds of salt.

 In the end, I decided my favorite cookie base is one with melted butter, brown sugar and white sugar, an extra egg yolk, and a scoop of corn starch for soft chewiness.
 I liked them better without caramel extract so the caramel chunks inside sing out and my favorite salt option is Maldon’s Sea Salt Flakes.
 Although the Great Harvest cookies are huge and on the slightly crispy side, I decided to go for a normal sized cookie and keep them soft and chewy.
 If you like them with more of a crisp, just bake them a few minutes longer, but all my instructions will be for a soft and chewy cookie.

 I use Kraft Caramel Bits in these cookies because they are the perfect size and so easy to deal with.
 I can’t find them at a lot of grocery stores, but I can always find them at Walmart by the chocolate chips, so they shouldn’t be too hard to find for most people.

-Merry Christmas and thanks to all my friends and family for eating my many batches of experimental cookies until I found the perfect combo.
+Merry Christmas!
+And thanks to all the people who ate my many batches of experimental cookies until I found the perfect combo.